teodoravermesan/product-placement-magento/README.md

 - **Reporting**
   Uses **Allure Reports** for detailed, user-friendly test reports including screenshots, steps, and logs.

+  # TestNG Screenshot on Failure Utility

+- Takes screenshots when a test method fails.
+- Saves screenshots to the `screenshots` folder in the project root.
+- Screenshots are named after the failed test method.
+- Automatically creates the `screenshots` folder if it doesn’t exist.

 ---

 ## How to Run the Tests